Economy of Singapore: Tourism

-Trade, investment and aid
+International trade and investment

-Singapore's total trade in 2014 amounted to S$982 billion.
-Despite its small size, Singapore is currently the fifteenth-largest trading partner of the United States.
-In 2014, Singapore's imports totaled $464 billion, and exports totalled $519 billion.
-Malaysia was Singapore's main import source, as well as its largest export market, absorbing 18% of Singapore's exports, with the United States close behind.
-However, it is worth noting that there were efforts by some vegetable suppliers from Malaysia to try and smuggle food in if they do not meet food safety standards.
+Singapore's total trade in 2022 amounted to $1,365.4 billion SGD.
+In 2022, Singapore's imports were $655.4 billion SGD and exports were $710.0 billion SGD.
+China was Singapore's main import partner, as well as its largest export market in 2021.
+Singapore's major trading partners include Malaysia, the United States and the European Union.

-Malaysia is Singapore's biggest trading partner, with bilateral trade totalling roughly 91 billion US dollars in 2012, accounting for over a fifth of total trade within ASEAN.
-Singapore's trade with major trading partners such as Malaysia, China, Indonesia and South Korea increased in 2012, while trade with EU27, United States, Hong Kong and Japan decreased in 2012.
+China is Singapore's largest trading partner, with bilateral trade totalling roughly 175 billion Singapore dollars in 2022.
 Since 2009, the value of exports exceeds imports for Singapore's trade with China.
 In comparison, the value of imports exceeds exports for Singapore's trade with the US since 2006.

 Re-exports accounted for 43% of Singapore's total sales to other countries in 2000.
 Singapore's principal exports are electronic components, refined petroleum, gold, computers, and packaged medications.
 Singapore's main imports are electronic components, refined petroleum, crude petroleum, gold, and computers.

-Trade in Singapore has benefited from the extensive network of trade agreements Singapore has passed.
+Trade in Singapore has benefited from the extensive network of trade agreements Singapore has implementing.
 According to Healy Consultants, Singapore has free trade access to the entirety of the ASEAN network, with import duty reduced when dealing with Indonesia, Malaysia, the Philippines, Thailand, Brunei, Burma, Cambodia, Laos and Vietnam.

 The Singapore Economic Development Board (EDB) continues to attract investment funds on a large-scale for the country despite the city's relatively high-cost operating environment.
 The US leads in foreign investment, accounting for 40% of new commitments to the manufacturing sector in 2000.
 As of 1999, cumulative investment for manufacturing and services by American companies in Singapore reached approximately $20 billion (total assets).
 The bulk of US investment is in electronics manufacturing, oil refining and storage, and the chemical industry.
 More than 1,500 US firms operate in Singapore.